heichwald/heichwald.github.io/_posts/2015-03-04-inner-functions-in-javascript-node.markdown

 Functions declarations vs anonymous functions have the same time -> V8 optimizes by only compiling once the function code.

-*Note this is an extreme testing, not really a real life scenario*
+*Note this is an extreme testing, not really a real life scenario.
+You app will usually spend more time calling http services, databases, etc...
+It is not frequent to call so many functions in a web app to serve a request*

 #Scala equivalent